Transient Tachypnea of the Newborn (TTN)

 Babies with TTN have extra fluid in their lungs because it failed to clear as expected.
 So they must breathe faster and harder to get enough oxygen.

 Transient tachypnea of the newborn is more common in:

-- preemies because their lungs are not fully developed
+- premature babies because their lungs are not fully developed

-- babies born via rapid vaginal deliveries or C-sections without labor.
-They don't undergo the usual hormonal changes of labor, so their lungs don't have time to absorb much fluid.
+- babies born by rapid vaginal deliveries or C-sections without labor.
+They don't go through the usual hormonal changes of labor, so don't have time to absorb much lung fluid.